hriddhidey/visage/README.md

 * Kindly consider using a **virtual environment** for development.
 Check out [**this link**](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/) to get an idea about how to do that.

-* Install the python module requirements by running - `pip install visage`
+* Install the python module requirements by running - `pip install pyvisage`